clikitsupport/infinite-uploads/readme.txt

 Finally, while the per/GB prices of cloud storage may seem cheap, there are all the hidden costs you don't realize like class A/B/C/D API transaction costs, and bandwidth x3 (to cloud > to cdn > to user).
 Bandwidth costs alone can often total 8x more than your storage bill!
 Infinite Uploads makes the power of the cloud simple and affordable for non-cloud architects like you.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/wordpress/plugin/infinite-uploads/vdp)

 == Screenshots ==